Holiday safety tips for your furry friend

 • We know you’re proud of the holiday meal you created – but that doesn’t mean you should share it with your companion animals.
 Consider keeping your companion animals in a separate and comfortable room while serving and eating your holiday meal.
 This will keep them from sneaking a bite!

-• Just like human food; chocolate, candy and alcoholic beverages are not meant to be consumed by your furry friends.
+• Just like human food, including chocolate and candy, alcoholic beverages are not meant to be consumed by your furry friends.
 Keep an eye on your drink and make sure to keep it out of reach.

 • If you have candles out, make sure they are never left unattended where your furry friends can get to them.
 Not only can a lit candle start a fire if knocked over, it can also seriously injure your furry friend.